carminecoppola/Digital-Image-Processing-ELIM-OpenCV/README.md

 ## Usage
 To run the exercises in the repository, execute the `compile.zsh` script.
 Make sure you have OpenCV correctly installed on your system before running the exercises.

-## Training Section
+## Structure
+- `/algorithms`: Includes implementations of discussed algorithms during lectures.
+This section is divided into subfolders corresponding to the covered topics.
+Each implementation is accompanied by well-commented source code and an explanation of the key algorithm steps.
+- `/img`: Contains the images for testing.
+- `/exercises`: Contains exercises assigned during the course, categorized by topic.
+Each exercise is accompanied by a description and, if applicable, a set of sample data.
-There is a section within the repository dedicated to exercises for the written assignment of the Image Processing course at Parthenope University.
+- `/training`: There is a section within the repository dedicated to exercises for the written assignment of the Image Processing course at Parthenope University.
 This section provides study materials and exercises for your learning.

 ## Collaboration
 Contributions and improvements from students and professionals interested in image processing are welcome.
 Feel free to submit pull requests with enhancements, bug fixes, or new features.